lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## FIPS certification {#sec-fips}

-The following sections give guidance to implementers wishing to FIPS-certify a composite implementation.
+The following sections give guidance to implementers wishing to certify a composite implementation under the Federal Information Processing Standards (FIPS) program run by US NIST.

-This guidance is not authoritative and has not been endorsed by NIST.
+This guidance is not authoritative and has not been endorsed by US NIST.

 One of the primary design goals of this specification is for the overall composite algorithm to be able to be considered FIPS-approved even when one of the component algorithms is not.